davidzeng0/yasha/README.md

+# The next version of yasha is being moved
+All future developments will happen at [ying-client](https://github.com/davidzeng0/ying-client-node)

 # yasha
 Audio Player interface for Discord.js

-## The next version of yasha is being moved to [ying-client](https://github.com/davidzeng0/ying-client-node)

 *Sange and Yasha, when attuned by the moonlight and used together, become a very powerful combination.*